TN 16 (06-24)

 2. When vocational evidence supports a denial at step 5

-If all the potentially applicable medical-vocational guidelines indicate a determination of not disabled based solely on the claimant's age, education, and RFC, take the following action.
+If all the potentially applicable medical-vocational rules indicate a determination of “not disabled” based solely on the claimant's age, education, and RFC, take the following action.

 1. a.

 Deny the claim.
 If you do not consider previous work experience, the step 5 denial will always be a framework determination.
-See Application of Medical-Vocational Rules DI 25025.001.
+For more information on using the medical-vocational guidelines, see DI 25025.001.

 2. b.